OXRED9/Java-Small-Programs/README.md

-# Making small and easy java programs
+# University project, using polymorphism and classes relations concepts in java.